 Social Signals Ranking Factors

-Ranking Factors includes the number of tweets a domain has, Facebook shares, comments + likes (engagement), Pinterest pins, YouTube Links (Google loves seeing its properties.)
+Ranking Factors include the number of tweets a domain has, Facebook shares, comments + likes (engagement), Pinterest pins, YouTube Links (Google loves seeing its properties.)

-Plus positive Social Media velocity is essential.
-If you are buying followers and they are falling off after a few days, this will hurt your relevancy.
+Plus, positive Social Media velocity is essential.
+If you are buying followers and falling off after a few days, this will hurt your relevancy.

 Brand Signal Ranking Factors

 Positive branded anchor text, branded searches, brand mentions/citations are all essential.
 Negative reviews and low branded CTR will hurt your score.